Simulations of Ellipsoidal Primordial Black Hole Formation: Conclusions

 In addition, we have shown that non-spherical effects can be highly significant for fluctuations with amplitudes very close to their threshold, $\mu_{\rm c}$, where even small deviations from sphericity can prevent black hole formation.
 This implies that, even for large peaks ($\nu \gg 1$), a substantial fraction of the configurations described by Eq.\eqref{eq:P_ep} can avoid black hole formation, as illustrated in Fig.\ref{fig:P_ep_integrated}.
 However, when considering the probability distribution of these peaks, we find that around $90\%$ of the non-spherical configurations cause only a small shift in the threshold, $(\mu - \mu_{\rm c,sp})/\mu_{\rm c,sp}$, of less than $2\%$.
 This suggests that most configurations are unaffected by the small threshold shift.
 This conclusion aligns with the findings of \cite{Yoo:2020lmg} for a radiation-dominated Universe.
 Given that our study uses a different curvature profile from \cite{Yoo:2020lmg}, it may indicate that this conclusion could hold for other curvature profiles as well.
 However, a detailed study examining profile dependence is needed to clarify the significance of the non-spherical effects.

-Finally, when comparing our results for a radiation-dominated universe to those for a softer equation of state, we do not observe significant differences.
+Finally, when comparing our results for a radiation-dominated Universe to those for a softer equation of state, we do not observe significant differences.
 This suggests that non-spherical effects are not much more pronounced for a moderately soft equation of state compared to a radiation fluid, contrary to some expectations in the literature.
 It is likely that non-spherical effects only become dominant in the almost pressureless systems in which the non-spherical effects are dominant impeding factors against gravitational collapse.
 Therefore, we conclude that for a moderately soft equation of state (such as the cases $w\geq1/10$ we tested), non-spherical effects do not significantly alter the threshold for black hole formation compared to the radiation case, $w=1/3$.
 This implies that the results from spherical simulations should provide a sufficiently accurate threshold value for black hole formation for practical use.
-Our numerical results have been used in our companion \textit{letter} \cite{companion}, showing that, non-spherical configurations do not have a significant impact on the PBH mass function although they become highly significant in the critical regime in terms of the probability distribution of the initial amplitude (see Fig.\ref{fig:P_ep_integrated}).
+Our numerical results have been used in our companion \textit{letter} \cite{companion}, showing that, non-spherical configurations do not have a significant impact on the PBH mass function although they become highly significant in the critical regime in terms of the probability distribution of the initial amplitude (see Fig.\ref{fig:P_ep_integrated}). \acknowledgments A.E. acknowledges support from the JSPS Postdoctoral Fellowships for Research in Japan (Graduate School of Sciences, Nagoya University).
+C.Y. is supported in part by JSPS KAKENHI Grant Nos.
+20H05850 and 20H05853.